veecle/tricore-probe/README.md

 find something that is not listed here, feel free to open an issue or leave us a message.

-1. This tool only works in windows.
+1. For flashing to work seemlessly the chip you are trying to flash should be configured as the default settings in the `Memtool` application.
+2. Memtool and DAS are only available on windows.
 This is a big problem since we at Veecle require a working linux version.
-Check the `linux-docker` branch for a dockerized setup to provide the same functionality on linux.
-2. For flashing to work seemlessly the chip you are trying to flash should be configured as the default settings in the `Memtool` application.
+We thus created a dockerized setup that allows us to use these tools in linux with little overhead.
+Check [tricore-docker/Readme.md](tricore-docker/Readme.md) for more information.